TobiasPSP/doneland_sources/Fundamentals/Voltage/readme.md

 The reason **AC** exists at all is that it can be easily *produced* using magnetic fields in *generators* and *turbines*, and that **AC** can be efficiently transmitted over long distances because **AC** voltage can be easily raised or lowered using transformers.

-To transport energy, the *higher* the voltage, the *lower* the *current* can be.
+To transport energy, the *higher* the voltage, the *lower* the *current* can be (because the total energy is *voltage x current*).
 This reduces losses through *heat* and is the reason why electrical transmission lines use super high voltages like 1.200kV and more.

 ## Voltage Sources